gue-ni/lisp/README.md

-# Lisp
+# Lisp Interpreter

 Lisp is one of the oldest high-level programming languages, dating back to the late 1950s.
 It is characterized by it's use of parenthesis, prefix notation and S-expressions, which represent both code and data.
 While Lisp has fallen somewhat out of favour these days, it has inspired many languages

-This is a small, educational Lisp interpreter to explore the power and elegance of Lisp.
+This is a small Lisp interpreter written for educational purposes.

 ## Features